verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-clusterapi.md

 **Review clusterAPI log files**

 The clusterAPI component creates four clusterAPI pods within the `verrazzano-capi` namespace and each pod generates a separate log file.
-Review the log files to determine the location of the issue.
+Review the log files to determine the cause of the issue.

 Where `nnnn` is the unique ID for the pod.